 So what are Waterfall and Agile?

 Waterfall and Agile are very different.
-Waterfall (on its own) is at best a model for delivering projects, being the high-level life-cycle that projects go through.
-You may also go further and define the major steps to be done that could be the basis of a Waterfall based project management framework.
+Waterfall (on its own) is at best a model for delivering software projects, being the high level life-cycle that projects go through.
+You may also go further and define the major steps to be done that could be the basis of a Waterfall based framework.
 Agile is not even a framework – it is a set of values and principles (e.g. deliver working software regularly).
 Agile is combined with methods (e.g. Scrum) to produce a framework for the development effort in projects.
 However, Agile and Waterfall are not project management.
 They are product development methods.
-(N.B. some Agile methods do not cover many of the other elements that will also have to be managed in large-scale projects).
+(N.B. many Agile methods do not cover many of the other elements that will also have to be done and managed in large-scale projects).